Department of Infrastructure and Transport

 The Department of Infrastructure and Transport was an Australian government department.
 It was formed in September 2010, following the federal election in August 2010.
 The department absorbing parts of the Department of Infrastructure, Transport, Regional Development and Local Government.
 Regional development and local government functions were sent to the Department of Regional Australia, Regional Development and Local Government.
 Following the 2013 federal election, the department was renamed on 18 September 2013 to become the Department of Infrastructure and Regional Development, regaining regional development and local government functions.

 The department was headquartered in the Canberra central business district at Infrastructure House and the neighbouring building.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the department's annual reports and on the departmental website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the department's annual reports and on the departmental website.

-According to the Administrative Arrangements Order (AAO) made on 14 September 2010, the department dealt with:
+According to the Administrative Arrangements Order made on 14 September 2010, the department dealt with: